 A neuron is a specialized cell, only found in the brain and its connected nervous system.
 The following illustration describes parts of a typical neuron; however, we can find very highly specialized neurons in different parts of the brain.

 Like any other cell, a neuron owns a cell body – the main control center.
 It contains a nucleus and other essential structures to maintain its life such as mitochondria to produce energy and other apparatus that transport substances within the fluid inside the cell.

 You can find dendrites as tree-like structures that are very much closer to the cell body.
 These branches receive messages from other neurons and bring those messages toward the cell body.
 In some places such as in Cerebellum, one neuron can have even about 200,000 branches.

 This is the tube-like structure that propagates received signals towards the axon terminals with the aim of transmitting to other neurons or its endpoint for action.
-Axons’ length can vary from millimeters to a meter.
+Axons’ length can vary from millimetres to a meter.
 For example, axons that propagate information from the spinal cord to the toes should be very lengthy.
 Sometimes, one axon owns many terminals.
 As a result, these axons can send messages to many neurons at the same time.
 On the other hand, some neurons such as the cells in the retina where information from the eyes is processed do not have axons.

 The axons that transmit information for action (motor neurons) have a thick covering, called “myelin sheaths”.
 They act like an insulator in a wire to send information faster.

 Myelin sheaths are not parts of a neuron; these are produced by its supportive cells, called, “Glial cells”.